j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2025/git-config.md

   sw = switch
 ```

-When your aliases are registered in git, they now behave as valid git commands which means they also benefit from git's autocompletion and autocorrect.
+When your aliases are registered in git, they behave as valid git commands which means they also benefit from git's autocompletion and autocorrect.

 ```bash
 # tab completion works for all aliases